Lobby your MP

 2) Ensure all government departments work together to produce an ambitious emissions reduction plan that will meet the Climate Change Act targets.

 To achieve this, the emissions reduction plan needs to:

 The renewable energy sector needs rapid expansion if we are to meet and improve on our carbon reduction commitments.
 To achieve this the government needs to provide certainty in the market.
 Over the last few years, cuts to subsidies have come too fast and too deep, and technological advances and falling costs, while impressive, have not been sufficient to compensate.
 Subsidies need to be restored to a level which is fair and economically sustainable, while government should be maximising support for research to further reduce costs and develop effective large-scale power storage which can fully address the issues of intermittent supply.

 We also need fair taxes and planning policies which allow local initiatives, households and authorities to play their part and share in the benefits of a clean energy future.

-We should abandon support for fracking.
+We ensure fracking does not resume in the UK.
 The vast majority of known fossil fuel reserves need to stay in the ground – to develop a whole infrastructure around finding new sources of fossil fuels is the very last thing we should be doing.

 Instead, we need to see decisive government action to bring about a shift to a fairer, cleaner and more secure economy, a transition that will require a low carbon economy to be front and centre of the government’s emissions reduction plan and at the heart of its industrial strategy.